 Business Online Banking: Fraud Prevention Recommendations

-First IB recommends its commercial clients consider some best practices while conducting their online banking activities:
+First Internet Bank recommends its commercial clients consider some best practices while conducting their online banking activities:

 - When possible, dedicate a computer to online banking only.
 Don’t use this computer to surf the Web or check email to avoid exposure to viruses.